saintsjd/saintsjd.github.io/_posts/2013-12-16-hackers-notes-on-job-searches.md

    * Heroku-like Deploy of Wordpress with Git
 1. README Driven Development (RDD)

-To busy to write full working code for you Github profile... try **README Driven Development**!
+Too busy to write full working code for you Github profile... try **README Driven Development**!

 Just create detailed readme of your idea with complete install steps and documentation.
 Show example of how the user will use your code to solve a problem.
 The community might just start a discussion... my [Improvements for Git](http://www.saintsjd.com/2012/01/a-better-ui-for-git/) got to #5 on hackernews.